Portable generators recalled over serious fire and burn hazards

-(WHTM) – Around 64,000 portable generators made by Generac have been recalled due to serious fire and burn hazards, according to the United States Consumer Product Safety Commission (CPSC).
+(WHTM) — About 64,000 portable generators made by Generac have been recalled due to serious fire and burn hazards, according to the United States Consumer Product Safety Commission.

 The CPSC says the generators’ fuel tanks may fail to properly vent from the rollover valve, risking a buildup of pressure in the tanks.
 The pressurized tanks may then “expel fuel when opened, posing fire and burn hazards,” the CPSC says.